jhuston357/claude-browser-server/README.md

 - The server creates a new chat for each request, so your Claude.ai interface will show multiple chats.
 - If the server stops responding, restart it and check the logs for errors.
 - If you're just testing the integration with OpenHands, use demo mode first.
+- For Docker issues, make sure the container has the necessary permissions to run browser automation.